-Alternate Flow 3
+Alternative Flow 3

 Valve control data should be delivered in real-time.
 For this purpose, Pipeline Meter Gateway can be used to transport valve control data as well.
 The Gateway should be connected to and control the targeted valve controllers.